chandrunarayan/idmd/lessons/week3/readme.md

 3 [Growing Ellipse](code/growing_circle_f)

-* Update to make it look like a red giant star with increasing temperature with increasing size
+* REQUIRED: Update to make it look like a red giant star with increasing temperature with increasing size
-* Slowly increase the intensity of the Red color only as the circle grows
+* REQUIRED: Slowly increase the intensity of the Red color only as the circle grows
-* Explode the star when it reaches the frame border and stop
+* OPTIONAL: Explode the star when it reaches the frame border and stop

 ```javascript
 var x = 250;